SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

             * The Mughals retailated by destroying corporate stations
             * Eventually forced negotiations to sink Muslim ships bound for Mecca
             * Eventually forced back into trade negotiations after a larger fine
-            * This incident humiliated both the Mughals and
+            * This incident humiliated both the Mughals and the company — displeasing European directors
+        *